 Do You Need to Spend Money on a College Counselor?

-There's a lot of pressure when it comes to college admission.
-A private counselor could help you with the process, but do you really need one?
-Find out here.
+There's a lot of pressure with college apps and admission.
+A private counselor could help you with the process, so let's talk about the admission benefits.

 Although you could just get help from your school counselor, many students and families often make the extra effort to hire a private college consultant.
 Paying for a college counselor can have its benefits but sometimes at a large cost.
 So should you invest in a college counselor?
 Is it worth the price?
 Will it benefit you more than using the resources you have for free?
 Read on to figure it out!